mtfrigo/IoT-Toolbox-Backend/README.md

 Go to the root folder after cloning this repository and use the command: `npm install`.

-* Running the application:
+### Running the application:

 After all libraries been installed and the docker container created you can start the node server by using the command: `npm start`.
 The default server port is 3032.

-To setup the front-end go to installion section on the [IoT Toolbox Frontend](https://github.com/mtfrigo/IoT-Toolbox-Frontend) project.
+To setup the front-end go to installation section on the [IoT Toolbox Front-End](https://github.com/mtfrigo/IoT-Toolbox-Frontend) project.

 ## REST API TODO